How to Grow Roses: A Complete Beginner’s Guide to Rose Care

 Easy-to-Grow Roses

-• Drift Roses: These are low-growing, compact roses that produce clusters of blooms all season long.
+• Drift Roses: Low-growing, compact roses that produce clusters of blooms throughout the season.

-• David Austin Roses: These roses are known for their old-fashioned, fragrant blooms and are easy to care for.
+• David Austin Roses: Shrub roses prized for their old-fashioned, fragrant blooms and generally manageable care requirements.

 This knockout rose border was my first attempt at growing roses.
 They’ve stood the test of time, are stunningly beautiful and the easiest rose to work with.

-• Choose plants that are adapted to your hardiness zone and climate.
+• Choose roses that are well-adapted to your hardiness zone and local climate for the best chance of success.

-• Look for plants that are resistant to pests and diseases.
-The more resistant they are, the easier they will be to care for them.
+• Look for varieties that are resistant to common pests and diseases—the more resistant the plant, the easier it will be to care for over time.

 close up of white dawn climbing rose with pink knockout rosesThe Complete Guide to Roses Care